-Arme Ritter in German (French Toast in English) is a traditional dish that can be traced back to the Romans.
-The antique cooking book De re coquinaria you can find this recipe:
+Today's recipe is called Arme Ritter (French Toast in English), and it is a traditional dish that can be traced back to the Romans.
+The antique cooking book De re coquinaria describes this dish following:

 „Zerbrich abgeriebene Siligenen (= Winterweizengebäcke), mache größere Häppchen, tauche sie in Milch, röste sie in Öl, übergieße sie mit Honig und serviere sie.“